adamisom/collab-canvas/docs/phase3/phase3a-polish.md

 ### Implementation Strategy

 **Clipboard State:**
-- Store in CanvasContext state (not localStorage)
+- Store in CanvasContext state (not localStorage or Browser Clipboard API)
+- **Rationale:** Simple, works in all contexts, no permissions needed.
+Losing clipboard on refresh is standard web behavior.
 - Store full rectangle data (x, y, width, height, color)
 - Clear on sign out

 **Paste Behavior:**
-- Offset by +20px x and y from original
+- Offset by **fixed +20px x and y** from original
+- **Rationale:** Simple, predictable, matches Figma/Sketch behavior
 - Clamp to canvas bounds if would go outside
 - Auto-select the pasted rectangle
 - Can paste same rectangle multiple times (clipboard persists until next copy)